QBI-Software/OPEXUploader/README.md

 1. Check the "Deltas" if you also want the changes from baseline
 1. Select the Output directory
 1. Click on **'Generate'**

+### View Logs

+View more details about the processing from the log file which is generated each run and can be viewed from locally via a text editor (under your user home directory in subdirectory 'logs') or via the File Menu.

+1. From the File Menu, Select "View Logs"
+1. Scroll down to the bottom for the most recent entry
+1. Close and re-open to refresh